Geology of the Death Valley area: A carbonate shelf forms

 These sediments were lithified into limestone and dolomite after they were buried and compacted by yet more sediment.
 Thickest of these units is the dolomitic Bonanza King Formation, which forms the dark and light banded lower slopes of Pyramid Peak and the gorges of Titus and Grotto Canyons.

-An intervening period occurred in the Mid Ordovician (about 450 Ma) when a sheet of quartz-rich sand blanketed a large part of the continent after the above-mentioned units were laid down.
+An intervening period occurred in the Late Ordovician (about 450 Ma) when a sheet of quartz-rich sand blanketed a large part of the continent after the above-mentioned units were laid down.
 The sand later hardened into sandstone and later still metamorphosed into the 400 ft thick Eureka Quartzite.
 This great white band of Ordovician rock stands out on the summit of Pyramid Peak, near the Racetrack, and high on the east shoulder of Tucki Mountain.
 No American source is known for the Eureka sand, which once blanketed a 150000 sqmi belt from California to Alberta.
 It may have been swept southward by longshore currents from an eroding sandstone terrain in Canada.

 Deposition of carbonate sediments resumed and continued into the Triassic.
 Four formations were deposited during this time (from oldest to youngest);